 Abstract In 1945 Russell Cansler joined the faculty of the Northwestern University School of Commerce Secretarial Sciences Department.
 He served from 1945 to 1951 as Assistant Professor, and from 1951 to 1953 as Associate Professor.
 In 1961 he organized the School of Business Office of Placement and was the Director of that office until he retired.The Russell N. Cansler Papers, filling two boxes, are arranged into five groups: biographical material; general correspondence; speeches, speech materials and...

 Abstract The class rolls for the evening division of the school of commerce document the students in each class.

 Abstract The records in this series span the period 1940-1976 and fill three and a half boxes.
 They consist of course proposals, syllabi, meeting agendas and minutes, interoffice memoranda, course catalog descriptions, and correspondence.

-Abstract These volumes are composed of bound, typescript lecture materials for School of Commerce courses, spanning the years 1914 to 1941.
-The vast bulk of material is from between 1921 and 1930.
-Lecture notes and outlines comprise most of the materials in this series, although some volumes include tables, graphs, homework assignments, and collected readings.
+Abstract These volumes in this collection consist of bound, typescript lecture materials for courses at Northwestern University's School of Commerce, spanning the years 1914 to 1941.
+The bulk of material is from 1921 to 1930.
+The materials consist primarily of lecture notes and outlines, although some volumes include tables, graphs, homework assignments, and collected readings.
 Courses from all of the School of Commerce's departments are represented.
-The length of the volumes vary widely, from 30 to 500 pages.
+The length of the volumes vary widely, from 30 to 500...